Cocoa Supplement and Multivitamin Outcomes Study (COSMOS)

 - Trial is randomized and controlled.
 Participants won't know if they are taking cocoa flavanol supplements, multivitamin supplements or placebo pills

-- The study is being sponsored by Mars, Inc. and Pfizer, Inc.
+- The study is being sponsored by Mars Symbioscience and Pfizer Inc.

 Learn more about the Women's Health Initiative.

-For men who are interested in COSMOS, recruitment is focusing participants from the VITamin D and OmegA-3 TriaL (VITAL) at Brigham and Women’s Hospital, an affiliate of Harvard Medical School, in Boston, Massachusetts.
-For more information, please send an email to firstname.lastname@example.org.
+For adults who are interested in COSMOS and are not in the WHI, recruitment is primarily among persons who indicated interest in but did not enroll in the VITamin D and OmegA-3 TriaL (VITAL) at Brigham and Women’s Hospital, an affiliate of Harvard Medical School, in Boston, Massachusetts.
+COSMOS is also open to men aged 60 and older and women aged 65 and older from the community.
+Detailed information about the study’s eligibility criteria, can be found at www.cosmostrial.org.
+For more information, please send an email to email@example.com.